CSTARS/gwt-gis/README.md

     allowLegendSelection : ''
   },

-  // enable the app's idenitify tool, so user can make queries
+  // enable the app's idenitify tool, so user can make point or bbox queries
-  // will use intersect layers if provided above identifyTool : false,
+  // will use intersect layers as well if provided above identifyTool : false,

-  // enable users to upload shapefiles and add to map.
+  // allow users to upload shapefiles and add to map.
 Will use the arcgis.com service to parse shapefileUpload : false,

   // enable Google Drive saving, loading and sharing of gwt-gis client maps.